Last Updated (January 31, 2020)

-Application information (date of birth, residency and visa status, race and ethnicity (U.S. citizens and U.S. permanent residents only), criminal history (on campus programs and lab classes as applicable))
+Application information (date of birth, residency and visa status, race and ethnicity (U.S. citizens and U.S. permanent residents only), criminal history (as applicable))

 Education/Training (details about your enrollment such as fields of study, dates of enrollment, degrees, diplomas, certificates awarded, dates conferred, academic honors and awards received)